cloudfoundry/eirini-release/docs/deploy-without-helm.md

 - event-reporter (notifies CloudController of LRP crashes).
   This is found in the events directory.

-### Optional Components

-The eirini interface is currently moving from using a REST API to a more k8s native approach with CRDs.
-The new component replacing _eirini-api_ is _eirini-controller_, found in `core/controller-deployment.yml`.
-This is currently experimental.

 ## Workloads

 The `workloads` directory contains minimal RBAC configuration required in the workloads namespace.